 |10||24.57||-0.4||Honey Joy Ortaliz|

-In the women’s 400m Zion clocked a seasons best 54.41, the closest she has run to her PB of 54.18 set in 2015.
-Zion held the Philippine and Philippine Junior Record before in the 400 until it was broken by Kayla Richardson.
-The Performance puts Zion at number #2 in the 2019 SEA Rankings behind 2015 SEA Games Bronze Medalist Shereen Vallabouy of Malaysia who is studying at Winona State University in Minnesota.
+The women’s 400m Zion clocked a season’s best 54.41, the closest she has run to her PB of 54.18 set in 2015.
+Zion held the Philippine and Philippine Junior Record before in the 400 until Kayla Richardson broke it.
+The Performance puts Zion at number #2 in the 2019 SEA Rankings behind 2015 SEA Games Bronze Medalist Shereen Vallabouy of Malaysia, studying at Winona State University in Minnesota.
 It also improves on her Seasons best run of 54.76 sets on 7 April.

-Zion opted to bypass Asian Championships in Doha last week due to school scholarship commitments at UC Berkeley.
-Also most noteworthy is Zion Maternal grandmother Editha is the cousin of Rogelio Onofre who held the Philippine National Record in the 100m from 1962 to 2007.
+Zion Corrales-Nelson opted to bypass Asian Championships in Doha last week due to school scholarship commitments at UC Berkeley.
+Most noteworthy is Zion Maternal grandmother Editha is the cousin of Rogelio Onofre, who held the Philippine National Record in the 100m from 1962 to 2007.

 Zion Corrales-Nelson runs #3 Fastest Time ever for Filipino Women’s 200m

 Zion Corrales-Nelson clocked the 3rd Fastest time ever by a Filipino Women for 200m.
-Nelson timed 23.56 +1.4 at the Stanford vs UC Berkeley Dual meet at Paolo Alto.
-The 20-year-old Fil-Canadian easily won the race and took the 6th fastest time in her school UC Berkeley’s history.
-The time of Nelson is only behind the National Record of Lydia De Vega-Mercado (23.37), and Fil-Heritage athlete and Asian Games Finalist Kristina Marie Knott (23.45).
+Nelson timed 23.56 +1.4 at the Stanford vs. UC Berkeley Dual meet at Paolo Alto.
+The 20-year-old Fil-Canadian easily won the race and took the 6th fastest time in UC Berkeley’s history.
+Nelson’s time is only behind the National Record of Lydia De Vega-Mercado (23.37) and Fil-Heritage athlete and Asian Games Finalist Kristina Marie Knott (23.45).

-In contrast, Zion previous best was 23.74 (-0.7) set in 2017 at Brutus Hamilton Open in Los Angeles.
-She now leapfrogs past 2015 SEA Games 100m Champion Kayla Richardson into #3 spot.
-For the record, the junior record of Lydia De Vega (23.54) has stood since 1981 and neither Richardson or Zion was able to beat it as juniors.
+In contrast, Zion’s previous best was 23.74 (-0.7) set in 2017 at Brutus Hamilton Open in Los Angeles.
+She now leapfrogs past 2015 SEA Games 100m Champion Kayla Richardson into the #3 spot.
+For the record, the junior record of Lydia De Vega (23.54) has stood since 1981, and neither Richardson or Zion was able to beat it as juniors.

-In addition, Zion also won the 400m timing 54.76 at the Dual meet as well which is the season lead for South East Asia in the 40 as well.
-Zion best time of 54.18 was back in 2014, at that time it was a Junior and National Record until it was broken by Kayla Richardson (53.81, 2017).
+Besides, Zion also won the 400m timing 54.76 at the Dual meet as well, which is the season lead for South East Asia in the 40 as well.
+Zion’s best time of 54.18 was back in 2014; at that time, it was a Junior and National Record until it was broken by Kayla Richardson (53.81, 2017).
 This is the first time Zion has ran under 55 seconds since 2016.

-In contrast, Zion and Knott are the only two Filipino athletes under the sea qualifying (5th place last SEA Games of 24.29 as of now).
-Zion is coached in Los Angeles by Mike Gipson the Sprint Coach of the University of California Berkeley.
+In contrast, Zion and Knott are the only two Filipino athletes under the sea qualifying (5th place last SEA Games of 24.29).
+Zion is coached in Los Angeles by Mike Gipson, the Sprint Coach of the University of California Berkeley.

-Corrales-Nelson’s Father is Jamaican and her mother is Filipino.
+Zion Corrales-Nelson’s father is Jamaican, and her mother is Filipino.
 She burst onto the Philippines Track and Field scene back in 2014 as a 15-year-old.
 Getting Bronze in the 200 and 400 in her first international meet the Asian Leg of the Olympic Youth Festival.
 This progressed her to the Final event in Nanjing, China.
 She finished 12/21 competitors in the 400 and did not join the 200.

-She lowered the Philippine National and National Junior Record to 54.64 in the heats of the British Columbia School Champs, and then again in the Finals to 54.18.
+Zion Corrales-Nelson lowered the Philippine National and National Junior Record to 54.64 in the heats of the British Columbia School Champs, and then again in the Finals to 54.18.
 Breaking the 2 records of Jenny Rose Rosales set the previous December.
-Her 2 records stood until 2017 when they were bettered by Kayla Richardson with 54.06 and 53.81.
+Her 2 records stood until 2017 when Kayla Richardson bettered them with 54.06 and 53.81.

-She joined the 2014 World Juniors in Eugene, Oregon finishing 5th in her heat.
+Zion Corrales-Nelson joined the 2014 World Juniors in Eugene, Oregon, finishing 5th in her heat.
 After spending some time off playing Basketball and missing the 2015 SEA Games.
 Nelson accepted a track scholarship at the University of Berkley in Los Angeles.
-She joined the 2016 World Juniors in Bydgoszcz, Poland 3rd in her 100 heat but she was able to advance to the Semis in the 200 finishing 5th.
+She joined the 2016 World Juniors in Bydgoszcz, Poland 3rd in her 100 heat, but she could advance to the Semis in the 200, finishing 5th.

 2017 was more of a breakthrough year for Nelson improving both her 100 and 200 Best times.
 She placed second behind a Hong Kong runner in the Women’s 100 at the National Champs.

-After a less than thrilling individual 2017 SEA Games with no medal in the 100 and 200.
-But a bronze and new national record in the 4×100.
+After a less than thrilling individual 2017 SEA Games with no medal in the 100 and 200, but bronze and new national record in the 4×100.